What’s the difference between edX and Open edX?

-• edX is a massive open online course (MOOC) platform, founded by Harvard, MIT & Stanford in 2012, that offers online courses and certification from a variety of universities and institutions.
-They have a vast online courses catalogue listed in edx.org and millon of users.
+• edX is a massive open online course (MOOC) platform, founded by Harvard, MIT and Stanford in 2012, that offers online courses and awards certifications from various universities and institutions.
+It has an vast catalog of online courses on edx.org and millions of users.

-• Open edX is an open-source version of the edX platform, which means that the source code is available to the public and can be used and modified by anyone.
-The Open edX platform allows organizations to host their own instances (or getting a fully managed alternative) using the same platform that edX uses (or almost the same), or create custom modifications to meet their specific needs.
+• Open edX is an open-source version of the edX platform, which means that the source code is ready for use to the public and can be used and adapted by anyone.
+The Open edX LMS allows organizations to host their own instances (or getting a fully managed alternative) using the same platform that edX uses (or almost the same), or create custom modifications to meet their special needs.

 An open distribution of the edX platform was released in 2013 under the name of “The Open edX platform”.
 This open source project was lead by the non-profit edX Inc. and a communitiy of users and service providers.
 When the original non-profit was purchased by 2U Inc, a new non-profit was created to continue the Open edX platform mission.
 This new non-profit is called The Center for Reimagining learning.